tyreer/learning-notes/KyleSimpson_functional-light-js.md

   return obj[name];
 }
 ```
-- Utility helpful in initial aim of removing `person`
+- Utility helpful in initial aim of removing `person` as a point

 ```js
 var extractName = partial( prop, "name" );
 ```
 - This will now just need to be provided an object (final argument)
-  - Somewhat awkward that the argument `"name"` is coincidentally title the same thing as the parameter value in `prop`
+  - Somewhat awkward that the argument `"name"` is the same term used as the parameter value in `prop`
-  - `"name"` could be `"lastName"`
+  - The parameter in `prop` could be `propName`

 ```js
 function setProp(name,obj,val) {